 A salvage radical prostatectomy is the term used for the procedure when it's performed after radiation treatment has failed.

-Radical prostatectomy is one of many options for men with prostate cancer which still appears to be localized to the prostate.
+Radical prostatectomy is one of many options for men with prostate cancer that still appears to be localized to the prostate.
 It allows, in most cases, for complete removal of the cancer.

-Once the prostate is removed, one can tell how advanced the cancer is, what the risk for cancer recurrence is and whether or not additional treatment may be needed.
+Once the prostate is removed, tests can tell how advanced the cancer is, the risk for cancer recurrence and whether additional treatment may be needed.
 It is relatively easy to follow men who have undergone radical prostatectomy to be sure their cancer is gone.
 Once the prostate is removed, PSA should fall to undetectable levels.
-In addition, radiation can be given after surgery, if necessary, with a very limited risk of any additional side effects.
+In addition, radiation can be given after surgery if necessary, with a limited risk of any additional side effects.